EdgeTX User Manual

 Units - Units of measure.
 Options are metric or imperial.

-PPM Units - Level of accuracy for PPM values are displyed.
-Options are 0.- or 0.0
+PPM Units - Level of accuracy for PPM values are displayed.
+Options are 0.- , 0.0 or us (microseconds).

-Play delay (sw. mid pos) - The minimum time in milliseconds a switch must be in the middle position before a special function will get activated.
+Play delay (switch middle position) - The minimum time in milliseconds a switch must be in the middle position before a special function will get activated.
 This is used to prevent the middle position from being activated on a three-position switch when switching from low position to high position.

 USB Mode - Sets the default action when a USB cable is plugged into the USB data port and the radio is powered on.
-Options are: Ask, Joystick, Storage, and Serial.
+Options are: Ask (ask on connect, the default), Joyst (Joystick) , SDCard (Storage), and Serial.

 Def Chan Ord - The default channel order for new models and the trainer screen.
 The letters stand for: A = Aileron, E = Elevator, T = Throttle, R = Rudder.
 Changing this setting does not affect existing models.
 On Surface Radios, the letters stand for S=Steering, T=Throttle.

-RotEnc Mode (Rotary Encoder Mode) - Sets the direction of the rotary encode for the Roller.
+RotEnc Mode (Rotary Encoder Mode) (select radios)- Sets the direction of the rotary encode for the Roller.
 The options are:

 • Normal (default)